-1. The Wrap Around
+1. The wrap around

 Source: Style.com

-2. Add A Headband
+2. Add a headband

 Source: Style.com

-Adding a ribbon or headband around your head is probably the simplest way to dress up a ponytail.
+Adding a ribbon or headband around your head is the simplest way to dress up a ponytail.
 The great thing about this styling technique is that you can pull your hair back into a high, medium, or a low ponytail and still have room for a pretty headband.
 If you use a ribbon, just be sure to secure it with a few bobby pins so that it holds throughout the day.
 For added interest, part your hair on the side.

-3. Pile It On
+3. Pile it on

 Source: Style.com